-What Can a Handyman Do in Tacoma, Washington?
+What Can a Handyman Do Without a License in Tacoma, Washington?

 In Tacoma (Pierce County), a handyman doing paid work generally must be registered with Washington’s Department of Labor & Industries (L&I) as a contractor unless the work is truly casual/occasional and falls within narrow exemptions.
 Washington does not use a simple “handyman under $X” exemption like some states; instead, the key compliance items are WA contractor registration (with bond + insurance), a WA State Business License through the Department of Revenue, and a City of Tacoma business license for work conducted in the city.